Sirui830/cite-helper/README.md

 - You spend 10 minutes scrolling the PDF
 - You eventually find the right sentence and quote it

-cite-helper does step 3 in <1s by indexing your PDFs at the sentence level with `multilingual-e5-small` embeddings.
+cite-helper speeds up step 3 by indexing your PDFs at the sentence level with `multilingual-e5-small` embeddings, then reusing that saved index for later searches.

 ## Commands